LisaY24/LisaY24/README.md

 Hi, I'm **LisaY24**.

-I'm interested in collaborating on secure web code.
+I'm interested in collaborating with Git users to learn secure web code.
 I'm a beginner at web development and looking to leverage my cyber security training to build strong, secure websites.

 I have experience creating SQL tables and writing SQL queries.
+I am a Hyperion System Administrator with experience wrtiting maxL scripts, calculation scripts in Essbase, and overall managing Essbase cubes for optimized performance and functionality.

 <!---